Azure/AzureStack-QuickStart-Templates/serviceFabricCluster-multipleNodeTypes/readme.md

 # Deploy a Service Fabric cluster in Azure Stack

-Use the **Service Fabric Cluster** item from the Azure Marketplace to deploy a secured Service Fabric cluster in Azure Stack.
+Download the **Service Fabric Cluster** item to the Azure Stack Marketplace from "Marketplace Management" to deploy a secured Service Fabric cluster in Azure Stack.

 For more information about working with Service Fabric, see [Overview of Azure Service Frabric](https://docs.microsoft.com/azure/service-fabric/service-fabric-overview) and [Service Fabric cluster security scenarios](https://docs.microsoft.com/azure/service-fabric/service-fabric-cluster-security), in the Azure documentation.